bifurcationkit/BifurcationKitDocs.jl/docs/src/iterator.md

 !!! warning "Warning"
-    The iterator provided below does not compute eigenvalues nor perform bifurcations detection.
+    The iterator provided below does not compute eigenvalues nor performs bifurcations detection.

 ## Initialization